XingBowen714/KaGRMN-DSG_ABSA/README.md

 ```

 ## Citation
-If the code is used in your research, please star this repo and cite our paper :)
+If the code is used in your research, please star this repo and cite our paper as follows:
-The bibtex of our paper is:
 <pre>
 @misc{bowen2021KaGRMN,
       title={Understand me, if you refer to Aspect Knowledge: Knowledge-aware Gated Recurrent Memory Network},